A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: The Spectral Element Method

-where the matrices $±\mathbf{Q}, \mathbf{Q}^T$ are never explicitly formed, but only the operation they do is performed in a gather-scatter phase.
-This also implies that our vectors consist of the local values on each element, replicating the values along element boundaries.
-To avoid cluttering we will drop the superscript $u^{(e)}$, as all vectors in the continued discussion will have replicated data along the element boundary.
-The matrix-free evaluation of the discrete system is described in depth in \cite{deville2002high} and is key to the high parallelism and scalability of the spectral element method.
-Throughout this paper, when we mention $Ax$ in the context of spectral elements we then really talk about the operation $Ax = \mathbf{Q}\mathbf{Q}^TA_{L}x$.
-In previous works only the local evaluation $A_Lx$ has been considered on FPGAs.
+where the matrices $\mathbf{Q}, \mathbf{Q}^T$ are never explicitly formed, but only the operation they do is performed in the gather-scatter phase.
+With the scatter operator we also introduce the local and global representation of $u$, $u_L=\mathbf{Q}u$.
+Going forward we will always use the local representation $u_L$, replicating the values along element boundaries.
+To avoid cluttering we will drop the subscript $u_L$, as all vectors in the continued discussion will have replicated data along the element boundary.
+The matrix-free evaluation of the discrete system is described in depth in \cite{deville2002high} and is key to the high parallelism and scalability of SEM.
+Throughout this paper, when we mention $Ax$ in the context of spectral elements we then really talk about the operation $Ax = \mathbf{Q}\mathbf{Q}^TA_{L}x$ where $\mathbf{Q}\mathbf{Q}^T$ is the gather-scatter and $A_L$ is the local evaluation of the system.
+In previous works only the local evaluation, $A_Lx$, has been considered on FPGAs.